New York Central S-Motor: History

 Unfortunately, two days into the new electric service in 1907 a train led by two T-2 class locomotives number 3407 and 3421 derailed on a curve on the Harlem Line killing 24 and injuring 140.
 The investigation identified design flaws involving the long rigid wheelbase and its performance at high speed.
 The solution was to convert the entire class to use 2 axle leading and trailing trucks to better guide the locomotive around curves.
 Units already delivered were modified to fit the extra wheels and units not delivered were modified in the factory.
 Again the class was changed from T to S. Finally in 1908 an additional batch of 12 locomotives, class S-3, were ordered to support the electrification being extended to North White Plains on the Harlem Line.

 With weight split between powered and unpowered axles the S motors were never completely satisfactory at pulling long heavy trains at high speed.
 The 1907 accident only made matters worse with additional unpowered axles being added and new speed restrictions imposed.
 Finally in 1913 the new class of T-Motors arrived, displacing the S Motors from first line service.
 For the next 60 years the S-motors were assigned to short local commuter trains and empty equipment movements between Grand Central and the Coach Yards at Mott Haven.
 They were later re-numbered into the 1100 series and ultimately the 100 series with some examples surviving the Penn Central merger.
 The combination of the New Haven's new 60 unit strong electro-diesel FL-9 to handle short commuter trains and the drastic reduction in long distance passenger trains using the Mott Haven coach yards eventually ended these niche applications as well.
 Their final assignment was switching service in the underground yards of Grand Central Terminal.
 The last S motor, #115, was finally retired from Conrail commuter operations in 1981 after 75 years in service, being replaced by GE E-10 steeplecab units acquired second hand from the Niagara Junction Railroad after Conrail took control of that operation.

 Three S-Motors were preserved including the prototype #100.
-Two are in museums, #113 at the National Museum of Transportation, and #115 at the Illinois Railway Museum; however, #100, owned by the Mohawk and Hudson chapter NRHS, is stored outside on an abandoned rail spur in Glenmont, New York awaiting funds for restoration.
-The locomotive was recently secured for transport to the Danbury Railway Museum in Danbury, Connecticut.
+Two are in museums, #113 at the National Museum of Transportation, and #115 at the Illinois Railway Museum; however, #100, owned by the Mohawk and Hudson chapter NRHS, was stored outside for 36 years on an abandoned rail spur in Glenmont, New York awaiting funds for restoration.
+As of January 2024, the locomotive is located at the Danbury Railway Museum in Danbury, Connecticut.